 What a Neuroscientist Does Differently

 The intervention is not about what to say.
 It is about developing the capacity to recognize when the vagal brake has released, when cortisol is suppressing prefrontal function, when the threat-detection system has hijacked the interaction — and building the neural pathways that restore regulation fast enough that the behavioral strategies actually have a regulated brain to work with.
-The full neurochemical framework for understanding how reward systems, bonding circuits, and motivation architecture shape relational patterns is detailed in my forthcoming book The Dopamine Code (Simon & Schuster, June 2026).
+The full neurochemical framework for understanding how reward systems, bonding circuits, and motivation architecture shape relational patterns is detailed in her forthcoming book The Dopamine Code (Simon & Schuster, June 2026).

 Frequently Asked Questions